 In one regard, they were not similar players: fielding.
 Hubbell’s record shows him to have been a decidedly superior fielder to Marichal, well above league average in fielding percentage as opposed to Marichal, who committed significantly more errors.
 Of course, Marichal’s day saw much less bunting, resulting in vastly differing totals of putouts and assists.

-Although baseball writers never regarded Marichal as the best pitcher of his time—nary a single vote for the Cy Young Award despite three seasons of 25 or more victories—they rewarded each hurler with the Hall of Fame in his third season of eligibility.
+Although baseball writers never regarded Marichal as the best pitcher of his time—nary a single vote for the Cy Young Award in any of his six 20-victory seasons—they rewarded each hurler with the Hall of Fame in his third season of eligibility.

 Almost as an aside, in the JAWS ranking (a ratio based on career WAR to seven-year peak WAR) of the thousands of pitchers throughout Major League history, Marichal and Hubbell finish 43rd and 44th, respectively.